Major Controversies Surrounding Leon Black: A Detailed Timeline

 1997: Epstein as Trustee

-In 1997, Leon Black made Jeffrey Epstein one of the original trustees of what is today the Debra and Leon Black Foundation.
+In 1997, Leon Black made Jeffrey Epstein one of the original trustees of what is now known as the Debra and Leon Black Foundation.

 In 2002, Cheri Pierson accused Leon Black of raping her in Jeffrey Epstein's mansion in New York City.
-This accusation was part of a lawsuit that was later discontinued in 2024.
+Black denied the claims.

 In 2019, Leon Black stated that he maintained a "limited relationship" with Jeffrey Epstein.

-In October 2020, Leon Black requested that the Apollo board conduct an independent review of his relationship with Jeffrey Epstein, retaining Dechert LLP to do so.
+In October 2020, Leon Black requested that the Apollo board conduct an independent review of his relationship with Jeffrey Epstein, retaining the law firm Dechert LLP to do so.

 January 25, 2021: Release of Dechert LLP Review

-On January 25, 2021, the review conducted by Dechert LLP was released, revealing that Leon Black had paid Jeffrey Epstein around $158 million from 2012 through 2017 for financial services.
+On January 25, 2021, the review conducted by Dechert LLP was released, showing that Leon Black had paid Jeffrey Epstein around $158 million from 2012 through 2017 for financial services, and that Black saved at least $1.3 billion in taxes using Epstein's strategies.
+Black also pledged to donate $200 million to women's initiatives.

 March 2021: Guzel Ganieva's Allegations